circleci/circleci-docs/jekyll/_cci2/env-vars.md

 **Note:**
 By default,
 all new Contexts are public
-and can be referenced by anyone in your organization.
+and can be specified by anyone in your organization.

 ### Adding an Environment Variable to a Context